Skip to content

 )

-2. Runs the child to a terminal state (completed, failed, or cancelled).
+3. Runs the children to a terminal state (completed, failed, or cancelled), recording a SubtaskCompleted on the parent's stream for each.

-4. Wakes the suspended parent with the child's result attached.
+4. Wakes the parent (TaskWoken) with the children's results attached.

-The child is an independent event-sourced task — it has its own trace, its own tool calls, and its own LLM turns.
-The parent only sees the final result.
+So a two-entry fan-out records SubtaskSpawned, SubtaskSpawned, TaskSuspended, SubtaskCompleted, SubtaskCompleted, TaskWoken.
+Each child is an independent event-sourced task with its own trace, tool calls, and LLM turns; the parent sees only the final results.

 python